izznogooood/ftpscan/README.md

 # ftpscan

+*Discalimer: This is a proof of concept for another project and not actively maintained.
+It's stable but not tested*

 Scans approximately one /24 subnet (254 addresses) in 2,5sec.
 (Has not been optimized, using multiprocessing.dummy in a large envoronment could increase efficiency ten fold...)